Attribute-based access control

 1 Adding OR REPLACE to the command deletes any existing auth rule with the same name and creates a new auth rule with the same name.
 Any assigned roles associated with the old auth rule will not be associated to the new auth rule.

-2 Appending IF NOT EXISTS to the command ensures that no error is returned and nothing happens should a rule with the same name already exists, and the command has no effect.
+2 Appending IF NOT EXISTS to the command ensures that no error is returned and nothing happens should a rule with the same name already exist, and the command has no effect.
 OR REPLACE and IF NOT EXISTS cannot be used at the same time.

-3 The SET CONDITION clause allows you to specify a condition that must be met for a user to be granted the roles associated with the auth rule.
-The conditionExpression is a Boolean Cypher expression that evaluates user attributes (claims) contained in the authentication token.
-To access an attribute, use the syntax abac.oidc.user_attribute('<claim_key>').
+3 Introduced in 2026.06 The SET CONDITION clause allows you to specify a condition that must be met for a user to be granted the roles associated with the auth rule.

 The conditionExpression can use any valid Cypher expression that evaluates to a Boolean value, including logical operators (AND, OR, NOT, etc), comparison operators (=, <>, <, >, , and >=), and the following built-in functions: